stefanocovino/JSPEC.jl/README.md

 ImportData(XRTdt, rmffile="ex.rmf", arffile="ex.arf", srcfile="exsrc.pi", bckfile="exbck.pi")
 ```

-Optical data, but also data from any other source where a non-diagonal response matrix is not needed, should be converted to energy, in KeV, and photon flux density in photons ``cm^{-2}~s{^-1}~KeV{^-1}``.
-Alternatively, data can be represented by flux but in such a case the bandwidth, again in ``KeV``, must be provided too.
+Optical data, but also data from any other source where a non-diagonal response matrix is not needed, should be converted to energy, in keV, and photon flux density in photons ``cm^{-2}~s{^-1}~keV{^-1}``.
+Alternatively, data can be represented by flux but in such a case the bandwidth, again in ``keV``, must be provided too.

 ```julia
 ImportOtherData(Optdt, energy=[1.,2.,3.,4], phflux=[0.1,0.2,0.3,0.4], ephflux=[0.01,0.02,0.03,0.04])